apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 \- open Electrum
 \- Standard Wallet -> I already have a seed
+\- collect and input your words, using the online computer with steghide as needed
 \- Wallet -> Master Public Keys (Electrum sometimes crashes here, just start it up again and try again)
 \- Click the QR code icon

 Now maximize the dialog to make the QR code take up the whole screen and then hold your offline computer screen to your online computer camera to scan the code.
 Now you should have a "watching wallet" on your online computer.

 ### d. create unsigned transaction on the online computer

+*on the online computer:*

 \- go to the Send tab and enter the receiving address in the Pay to field and the Amount in mBTC.
 \- click the Preview button